tonymullen/matrio/README.md

 ![Board](/images/dot_placement.png)

 It is possible to complete more than one row-column combinations at once, with the placement of a single card.
-In this case, the player puts a dot marker on each of the cells that correspond to an intersection of a completed row-column combination (up to 3 in a single move).
+In this case, the player puts a dot marker on each of the cells that correspond to an intersection of a completed row-column combination (there may be up to 3 combinations completed at once in a single move).

 ### Calculating scores